f5devcentral/f5-agility-labs-xc/docs/class5/module5/lab2.rst

 #.
 Validate all resources were deployed

    *From UI follow the same steps from Lab1 Excercise 2.
-Just search or look for your created namespace*
+Just search for resources in your created namespace*

    *From CLI just append with your created namespace* *Namespace*